 If airborne dust and/or fume is present, use adequate engineering controls and, if needed, personal protection to prevent overexposure.
+Avoid contact with skin and eyes.
+Avoid dust accumulation in enclosed spaces.
 Refer to recommendations in Section 8.

 6.2 Environmental precautions